Charley Pettys

-Charles Danforth "Charley" Pettys (born April 25, 1990) is an American-born, Filipino professional footballer who plays as a defender for Global F.C.
-He has also been a member of the Philippines national football team.
+Charles Danforth Pettys (born April 25, 1990) is an American-born, Filipino former professional footballer who last played as a defender for Global F.C.
+He represented the Philippines national football team in one senior international match.

 Early life and education

-Born on April 25, 1990, in Columbus, Ohio to an American father and Filipino mother, Pettys attended Bexley High School where he was a member of their soccer team.
-Pettys and family moved to Pasadena, California in 2008.
+Born on April 25, 1990, in Columbus, Ohio, to an American father and Filipino mother, Pettys attended Bexley High School where he was a member of their soccer team.
+Pettys and family moved to Pasadena, California, in 2008.

 Pettys attended the University of California, Santa Barbara in 2009 and was a student-athlete on the UC Santa Barbara Gauchos men's soccer team.
 He appeared for the Gauchos in 5 games without recording a point before transferring to play on the Kentucky Wildcats men's soccer team.

-Club career
+Playing career

-Pettys played with Cincinnati Kings for the 2008 PDL season prior to attending college, appearing in 9 games for the Kings.
+Pettys played with Cincinnati Kings for the 2008 PDL season before attending college, appearing in 9 games for the Kings.
 He later played with Orange County Blue Star for the 2010 PDL season and the 2011 PDL season.

 Pettys began his professional career with Los Angeles Blues of the USL Pro in 2013.
 In January 2014, he joined Filipino side Global F.C., a first division team in the UFL.

 Pettys rejoined Global F.C. in 2016.